wyne-ybanez/Fast-Travel/TESTING.md

 ### Viewport Responsiveness

-- Website appears to be responsive on IPad and Desktop
+- Website appears to be responsive on IPad, Desktop, Laptop and Iphones 5/SE/6/7/8
+- Viewport reponsiveness tested with [AMI Responsive](http://ami.responsivedesign.is/#)

 ### Other Browsers

-- Website was tested on Safari through a desktop, the date input in the booking.html had no calendar icon which differs when view with Google Chrome
+- Website was tested on Safari through a desktop, the date input in the booking.html had no calendar icon nor did it have a date template.
+This differs when viewed on Google Chrome.

 ## Bug encounters: